H1 antagonist: First-generation (unselective)

 These are the oldest H_{1}-antihistaminergic drugs and are relatively inexpensive and widely available.
 They are effective in the relief of allergic symptoms, but are typically moderately to highly potent muscarinic acetylcholine receptor (anticholinergic) antagonists as well.
 These agents also commonly have action at α-adrenergic receptors and/or 5-HT receptors.
 This lack of receptor selectivity is the basis of the poor tolerability profile of some of these agents, especially when compared with the second-generation H_{1}-antihistamines.
 Patient response and occurrence of adverse drug reactions vary greatly between classes and between agents within classes.

 Classes

 The first H_{1}-antihistamine discovered was piperoxan, by Ernest Fourneau and Daniel Bovet (1933) in their efforts to develop a guinea pig animal model for anaphylaxis at the Pasteur Institute in Paris.
 Bovet went on to win the 1957 Nobel Prize in Physiology or Medicine for his contribution.
 Following their discovery, the first-generation H_{1}-antihistamines were developed in the following decades.
 They can be classified on the basis of chemical structure, and agents within these groups have similar properties.
+For details about chemical structure, see § Chemical structure below.